liferay/liferay-mobile-sdk/builder/README.md

 like `[Entity]Service.bar();`, from your mobile app.
 The Liferay Mobile SDK takes care of making JSON Web Services requests to your portlet.

-Next, let's configure the SDK builder for building your custom portlet SDK.
+Next, let's configure the SDK Builder for generating your custom portlet client side services.

 ## Setup